-By comparison, however, the alternatives seem worse.
+By comparision, however, the alternatives are worse.
 LISP and ILNP require radical retooling of network elements, but still need a mapping system.
 (LISP adds a new mapping system, and ILNP re-uses DNS.)
-SHIM6 has deployment problems, and NAT hurts Internet transparency.
-Happy Eyeballs won't take care of anything that goes wrong after a connection has been established, MPTCP and Polyversal TCP only take care of TCP cases, and Signposts is a tailored solution for certain scenarios.
+SHIM6 or MPTCP will only take care of some aspects, and Happy Eyeballs won't take care of anything that goes wrong after a TCP connection has been established.
+Translation hurts Internet transparency, MPTCP (or Polyversal TCP) only takes care of TCP cases, and Signposts is a tailored solution for certain scenarios.

-The most ambitious approach mentioned is NDN.
-More than NBS or Signposts, it sweeps the problems discussed above under the carpet by adding a name-based architecture on top of the existing Internet.
-It also calls into question an underlying assumption of the Internet addressing model: that the addressable entity is a host.
+The most ambitious approach is NDN.
+More so than NBS or Signposts, it sweeps the problems discussed above under the carpet by adding a name-based architecture on top of the existing Internet.
+It also calls into question an underlying assumption of the Internet addressing model: that the addressable entity (whether by locator or by identifier) is a "host."
 In reality, since the early days, the concept of an Internet (or ARPANET) host has become fuzzy.
 Firstly, addresses are generally taken to refer to a specific interface on some box, not to the box as a whole.
 Secondly, today millions of apparent hosts (or interfaces) are virtual, in fact being hosted by some other host.
 Thirdly, some apparent hosts are in fact load balancers standing in front of an array of actual hosts (whether virtual or real).
 Fourthly, many names that appear to be translated into host addresses by the DNS are in fact bogus: what they really translate into are the addresses of proxies or caches, and the translation varies according to the topological location of the resolver.
 Another form of bogus name is a name synthesised purely for the purposes of Reverse DNS, because some applications operate on the assumption that an address without a Reverse DNS entry is itself bogus.
 In this case the bogus name frequently refers to a NAT box rather than to a real host.
 NDN's premise seems to be that all of this is irrelevant to the real purpose of getting a packet from a named source object to a named destination object, and we should focus on those objects.